-It was given this name by American paleontologist Roy Chapman Andrews, who visited this amazing location in the 1920s.
-The area is most famous for yielding the first discovery of dinosaur eggs.
+American paleontologist Roy Chapman Andrews, who visited this amazing location in the 1920s, named the Bayanzag Cliffs “Flaming Cliffs”.
+Above all the area is most famous for yielding the first discovery of dinosaur eggs.
 Other finds in the area include specimens of Velociraptor and Eutherian mammals.

-This region is locally called Ulaan Ereg (Red dry river bank).
+This region is locally known and called Ulaan Ereg (Red dry river bank).

 Protoceraptors fossil bone